 Change your hand towels at least once a day.
 Cook and store food at the proper temperature and properly use cleaners to sanitize the kitchen hot spots explained here: Your Kitchen May be Clean but is it Safe?

 If you’re still breastfeeding, don’t stop!
 It’s the best thing you can do for their immunity.
-If you’re more interested in this topic, be sure to subscribe to read about all the incredible, not so well-knows ways breast milk is the ultimate choice.
+If not, add a scoop of colostrum to their (and your) smoothies!

 When to Call Your Doctor